ChrisJefferson/stacscheck/manuals/manual-for-users.md

 Go into the directory of your practical submission and run:

-stacscheck.py &lt;path to practical tests&gt;
+stacscheck (path to practical)

 For example:

-stacscheck.py /studres/CS1002/Practicals/PracticalW04-Tests
+stacscheck /studres/CS1002/Practicals/PracticalW04-Tests

 Useful options for stacscheck: